-At least one waste bin will be located within the fenced area of each cultivation compound and one adjacent to the processing building.
+At least one waste bin will be located within the cultivation compound.
 Waste bins will consist of trash cans (20 or 35 gallon) with lids or roll-off dumpsters with lids.
-The locations of waste bins / containers are shown in the Maps section.
+The locations of waste bins / containers are shown on the site maps within the Site Management Plan.